 A multifocal lens implant provides excellent vision after cataract surgery at a variety of distances.
 For the vast majority of patients, having a multifocal lens implant means that you will be able to see at distance and up close without being dependent on glasses.
 Patients choosing to have a multifocal lens implant will likely find that they can drive, watch television, read or do crafts without the need for glasses.

-As with any surgical procedure there are associated risks and benefits.
+As with any surgical procedure, there are associated risks and benefits.
 While there may be a decrease in the need for glasses some patients may notice rings around lights at night.
 These side effects may make it more difficult to drive at night or perform tasks in low light conditions.
-While virtually everyone experiences an improvement in vision after cataract surgery, some people will have better uncorrected vision than others.
+While virtually everyone experiences an improvement in vision after cataract surgery, some people will have a better-uncorrected vision than others.
 Therefore, it is important to discuss the potential risks and benefits with your doctor.

 At EyeHealth Northwest, our Opticians are committed to helping you get the best pair of glasses you have ever had.
 Opticians are Nationally Certified by the American Board of Opticianry and participate in ongoing continue education courses to deliver the best possible care with the most advanced technology and fashion.
 We can take stress out of the process, making it enjoyable for you and your family.